diiegg/K8s-node-app/README.md

 **Note from sec consideration**

-alpine image allow us to keep our image size down we are including a non-root user that can use to avoid running your application container as root
+alpine image allow us to keep our image size down we are including a non-root user that can used to avoid running your application container as root

 Now, let’s build our image.
 Run: